notahawk/hello-world/README.md

 # hello-world
-For practicing the Github Flow.
+For practicing the Github workflow.
+# intro
 I'm a dual-degree Biology and Rel.
-Studies student who's interested in learning new tech skills to improve my employability.
+Studies student who's interested in learning programming to enhance my skillset.